Listology Secret Santa 2004

 - I will e-mail all participants my snail mail address.

-- You make a music mix on CD.
+- You make two copies of a music mix on CD.
 Mixes should be WAV files rather than MP3s so you don't need an MP3-capable CD player to participate (it's true you'll need a player that can handle CD-Rs, but many can, even those that don't explicitly advertise being able to).
-Do not say who the mix is from (unless you really want to).
+Please include two copies of the playlist (on paper, that is, one for each CD copy).
+Some folks had a devil of a time tracking down songs they like from unlabelled mixes last year.
+Identifying yourself is optional (making it a Semi-Secret Santa if you do).

-- Bring the mix and two mailers to the post office (or you can buy mailers at the post office).
+- Bring the mixes and two mailers to the post office (or you can buy mailers at the post office).
 One mailer is self-addressed, the other is addressed to me.
-You put the CD in the self-addressed mailer, but don't seal it, and get the right postage on it.
-Then you put the CD and SASE mailer in the mailer addressed to me, and send it off.
+You put the CDs in the self-addressed mailer, but don't seal it, and get the right postage on it.
+Then you put the CDs and SASE mailer in the mailer addressed to me, and send it off.

-Note that nobody but me will see your address, or even know you are participating (unless you include identifying information on the mix you create).
-Also, you don't have to worry about somebody not sending a CD because they have to send me one to forward on in order to get one!
+Note that nobody but me will see your address, or even know you are participating (unless you include identifying information on the mixes you create).
+Also, you don't have to worry about somebody not sending CDs because they have to send me mixes to forward on in order to get any back!

 This scheme works if non-US folks want to participate too.
 You'll just need to put enough postage on your SASE to get it (and the enclosed CD) from the US back to wherever you live (and enough postage to get it to me in the first place).